imranj298/terminal-proving-ground/README.md

 To pull from the repository, simply run `docker pull ij298/fyp_ssh`.
 This will pull the latest build.

 Next run `docker run -it --name ssh_container -p 9090:22 ij298/fyp_ssh`.
 This will run the container and expose port 9090 for client connection.
-The contianer will have the name `ssh_container`.
+The container will have the name `ssh_container`.

 Feel free to keep the command line window open.
 You can exit by executing `exit`.